 • The Antique art halls are traditionally packed with statues of Greek and Rome gods, ceramics that keeps the aroma of ancient wines and oils.
 The ancient times theme goes on in the halls of Japan, China and Egypt with its granitical tomb.

-• The golden and brilliant stockrooms contain gold items extracted from tombs, as well personal bijoutries of the Romanov ruling family.
+• The golden and brilliant stockrooms contain gold items extracted from tombs, as well personal bijouteries of the Romanov ruling family.
 The access to the stockrooms is through special tickets.

 Tip on how to find the halls and orient oneself in the museum: just upon the entrance, before the box offices and inside before the turnstiles there are special leaflets in a few languages with layouts of the Hermitage.

-If you don’t want to stroll solo or want to be guided, you can rent an audioguide for 300 rubles and take a route you like, or buy an overview excursion in a group.
+If you don’t want to stroll solo or want to be guided, you can rent an audioguide for 500 rubles (security deposit of 2,000 rubles or any ID except passport) and take a route you like, or buy an overview excursion in a group.

 — Main Gallery.
 Ground floor, at a desk before turnstiles.